 California Western's Moot Court Honors Board is well-known nationally for the successes of its competition teams, but also for its consistency in developing individuals that stand out in the post-graduation applicant pool, and ultimately go on to become great attorneys.

-Faculty Advisor Mario Conte regularly hears positive feedback from judges after having a MCHB graduate in the courtroom, praising their professionalism, courteous nature, and possession of a legal skillset that distinguishes them from their peers.
+Faculty Advisor Paul Parisi regularly hears positive feedback from local judges and attorneys after interacting with MCHB graduates: they are consistently praised for their professionalism, courteous nature, and possession of a legal skillset that distinguishes them from their peers.

 About Our Teams

 California Western's trial competition teams prepare and conduct trials before judges.
 The teams perform direct and

 cross-examination of witnesses, make motions and objections, and make opening and closing arguments.

 Teams compete intrascholastically with other California Western students in the George N. Gafford and David M. Gill